Memories Feed

 Response — Returns

 { "memories": [...], "next_cursor": "<offset-string>" | null }.
-Each memory item containsid,time,type,featured,processing_status, and optionallythumbnail. -
+Each memory item containsid,time,type,featured,processing_status, and optionallythumbnail.
+Thetitlefield is not yet included in the server response; the client TypeScript type declares it optional to anticipate future inclusion. -

 UI rendering — The